Coronations in Europe: Russia

-After the unification with England in 1707, the Scottish coronation rite was subsumed into the British.

 Serbia

 The first crowned King of Serbia, Stefan Nemanjić, was crowned twice.
-In 1217, he was crowned in a Roman Catholic ceremony by papal legate with crown sent by the Pope.
+In 1217, he was crowned in a Roman Catholic ceremony by a papal legate with a crown sent by the Pope.
 However, Stefan and the Serbian people were Eastern Orthodox, so he appealed to the Patriarch of Constantinople.
 The Patriarch elevated Stefan's brother Sava to the rank of archbishop and authorized Stephan's second coronation, performed by Sava himself in 1222.
 His successors were also crowned kings at the monastery of Žiča.
-Stefan Dušan had himself crowned emperor by patriarchs of Bulgaria and Serbia, as he was aware that the Patriarch of Constantinople would not bestow the imperial title upon ruler of a Balkan country.
-Nevertheless, the coronation ceremony was an elaborate replica of Byzantine coronation.
+Stefan Dušan had himself crowned emperor by patriarchs of Bulgaria and Serbia, as he was aware that the Patriarch of Constantinople would not bestow the imperial title upon the ruler of a Balkan country.
+Nevertheless, the coronation ceremony was an elaborate replica of the Byzantine coronation.

-Serbia's last coronation was in 1904, when King Peter I was crowned in an Orthodox Christian ceremony at the Cathedral of the Host of Holy Archangels in Belgrade.
+Serbia's last coronation was in 1904, when King Peter I was crowned in an Eastern Orthodox Christian ceremony at the Cathedral of the Host of Holy Archangels in Belgrade.
 Serbia became a part of the Kingdom of Yugoslavia after the First World War, but Peter did not hold a second coronation and neither of his two successors, Alexander and Peter II, were crowned.